It’s all connected

 Low thyroid function due to adrenal fatigue

-Low hypothyroid symptoms often include low body temperature, fatigue, dry skin, weight gain, and fluctuating emotions.
-Often these symptoms do not resolve even when taking thyroid hormone replacement therapy because the adrenal and other factors have not been addressed.
+Low or hypothyroid symptoms often include low body temperature, fatigue, dry skin, weight gain, and fluctuating emotions.
+Often these symptoms do not resolve even when taking thyroid hormone replacement therapy* because the adrenal and other factors have not been addressed.

 Adrenal fatigue is a common cause of secondary hypothyroid function.
 Over long periods of physical, emotional or mental stress, the adrenal glands become exhausted and so does the person.
 If long periods of stress are not balanced by healthy food, plenty of rest and recuperation, the adrenal glands are not fully able to maintain energy, organ function, immune function and inflammation regulation.
 This can contribute to a range of chronic health problems and low immunity.